crowdlingo/course/src/speaking/accomodation.md

 ---
 cname: accomodation
 title: Accomodation
-description:
+description: What kind of accommodation do you live in?
 cover: false
 ---
 <banner></banner>

 ## Questions

-- What kind of housing&#x2F;accommodation do you live in?
+- What kind of accommodation do you live in?
 - Do you live in a house or a flat?
 - Who do you live with?
 - Do you plan to live there for a long time?